SirKitts/hello/README.md

                 -> default greetings ["Hello", "Hi", "Welcome", dayGreet] -> day greet is based on current time

-exclamation -> exclamation point addeed to the end of greetings.
+exclamation -> exclamation point added to the end of greetings.
             -> default ""
 ```